coredns/rrl/README-DEV.md

 ### ResponseAccount Credits

-Once per second, RRL will credit each existing *ResponseAccount balance* by an amount equal to `per-second` allowance of the the corresponding response type.
+_Conceptually_, RRL will credit once per second each existing *ResponseAccount balance* by an amount equal to `per-second` allowance of the the corresponding response type.
 If a *ResponseAccount balance* exceeds window, then the *ResponseAccount* should be removed to keep the *ResponseAccount* table from running out of space (should prune less often than every second to reduce thrashing).
+As implemented, it's probably more performant to calculate credits on demand (at debit time) instead of in a separate asynchronous thread.
+In the same vein, it's probably more performant to defer evictions until space is needed (at insert time, when space runs out).

 ### ResponseAccount Debits